CCurl/q4/README.md

 ******* MEMORY OPERATIONS *******
+            NOTE: Blurb about how CELLS and BYTES share the same memory.
+                - a BYTE index is (cell-size)*index for a CELL
+                - a BYTE index is (cell-size)*index for a CELL
+                - CELL index X refers to the same location as BYTE index sizeof(cell)*X.
 !b(expr)    Set BYTES[(expr)]=ACC.
 This is an 8-bit operation.
 !c(expr)    Set CELL[(expr)]=ACC.
 This is a (16/32/64-bit) operation.
 !m(expr)    Set ABSOLUTE[(expr)]=ACC.
 This is an 8-bit operation.